Are you looking for salon marketing and advertising ideas to grow your salon business?

 - Nail art add-on ($10-40): Add to your manicure

 The Mcdonald’s example may be far away from a beauty salon but the idea is the same.
 If you consistently manage to cross-sell and additional express service with each appointment, you can drastically increase your salon profit.

 If you add $15 on average to each appointment, you can add $100/day to your business, which is $20’000/ year – in pure profit!

 14. Always Tell Your Clients What You’re Using on Them to Increase Salon Retail Sales

 Would you say you or your staff is good at selling salon retail products?

 Most salon owners I meet answer no to this question.
 Even if they know how good business it can be.
 Salon retail products often have a 50% profit margin or more and it doesn’t take up much additional time from your staff to sell.
 So selling retail is an important activity for any salon.

-The most common reason I hear to why retail sales performance is low is because hairdressers, nail techs, or beauticians don’t feel comfortable with “selling”.
-But, at the same time, salon clients put high value on being recommended the right take home products as part of their service.
+The most common reason I hear why retail sales performance is low is that hairdressers, nail techs, or beauticians don’t feel comfortable with “selling”.
+But, at the same time, salon clients put a high value on being recommended the right take-home products as part of their service.

 So there is clearly a disconnect here.
 A disconnect that is costing your salon money.